 Police officers earn an average of $56,000 per year.
-In some situations a college degree is required, but in most a high school diploma and attendance at a police academy is the preferred means of entry.
+In some situations, a college degree is required, but in most, a high school diploma and attendance at a police academy are the preferred means of entry.

-Police officers are needed everywhere, so there almost no geographic restrictions.
-In addition, police officers can often find work in the private sector as investigators or in some security related capacity.
+Police officers are needed everywhere, so there are almost no geographic restrictions.
+In addition, police officers can often find work in the private sector as investigators or in some security-related capacity.